 - This post contains affiliate links.
 Read more here.

-Where I live, we’re surrounded by water, so outside often means being at a lakeside beach, heading out in a kayak, or taking a boat out into open waters.
-And while we aren’t the sportiest family, our summer adventures often include boating, camping trips, and long hikes along rivers and around mountain lakes.
+Where I live, we’re surrounded by water.
+Popular activities are visiting lakeside beaches, heading out in a kayak, or taking a boat out into open water.
+And while we aren’t the sportiest family, our summer adventures often include camping trips and long hikes along rivers and around mountain lakes.

 Why Should I Use a Dog Life Jacket?

 The simplest answer to why you should use a dog life jacket is because it’s your job as a dog owner to keep your dog safe.
 Every parent knows that the only way to keep their children protected when boating or swimming in open water is to stick a life jacket on, no matter how well they swim and no matter how much they dislike it.
-As dog owners, we have that same responsibility to keep our dogs safe just in case of a worst-case scenario.
+As dog owners, we have that same responsibility to keep our dogs safe—even if we sympathize with their desire to ride the waves unencumbered.

 Furthermore, even if your dog is a great swimmer, wearing a life jacket can help make your dog more readily visible in case you’re separated on the water.
 In cold water or water with strong currents, even a few seconds can make a big difference in guaranteeing your dog’s safety.